javasteve99/static-prototyping-framework/README.md

 ----
 This project's HTML is based on the best practices advocated by the [HTML5 Boilerplate](http://html5boilerplate.com/) project.

 The [Modernizr.js](http://www.modernizr.com/) library is included to support HTML5 elements and feature detection.
-I've included the default build from HTML5 Boilerplate, but you should probably [build your own custom version](http://www.modernizr.com/download/) to use only the features you want to support.
+I've included the default development build, but you should probably [build your own custom version](http://www.modernizr.com/download/) to use only the features you want to support.

 CSS
 ---
-I've included a stripped-down version of [Bootstrap] (http://twitter.github.com/bootstrap/), Twitter's CSS toolkit.
-By default Bootstrap is built to work with LESS, but I've modified my version to work with [Sass](http://sass-lang.com/).
-The modified stylesheets I've included are:

-* Variables
-* Mixins
-* Reset
-* Type
-* Forms
-* Tables
-* Buttons
+This project's CSS now runs on [John Long's port of Bootstrap](https://github.com/jlong/sass-twitter-bootstrap) to [Sass](http://sass-lang.com/).
+Why?
+Because I like Sass better than LESS, that's why.

-These files represent what I would consider the basic default styles for most projects.
-If you prefer LESS or want more defaults, just remove the /stylesheets/sass directory and replace it with Bootstrap's /less directory.
+If you prefer LESS, just remove the /stylesheets/sass directory and replace it with Bootstrap's /less directory.
 This project does not intend to support LESS usage, so if you go that route you're on your own.

+It should be noted, I changed the bootstrap.scss file name to application.scss to work better with the defaults and aliases I have set up on my own machine.
+The usage command shown below takes this into account.
+If you know what you're doing, feel free to change it back when you use this.

 ###Bourbon
-[Bourbon](https://github.com/thoughtbot/bourbon) by thoughtbot is included to allow the rapid use of CSS3 properties plus some other nice extras.
+[Bourbon](https://github.com/thoughtbot/bourbon) by thoughtbot is included to allow the rapid use of CSS3.
+It should be noted that Bootstrap includes its own CSS3 mixins, but I prefer Bourbon's because they are closer to the correct syntax, plus it includes some nice extra functions and mixins.

 Artwork directory
 -----------------